PaloAltoNetworks/AWS-GWLB-VMSeries/cft/README.md

 DeviceGroup config:

-A. Under Security Pre-Rules: Create an 'allow_all' rule allowing all traffic.
+	Under Security Pre-Rules: Create an 'allow_all' rule allowing all traffic.
 Select 'any' for Source, User, Destination, and Application.
 Under 'Service/URL Category,' select 'any' (do not use 'application-default').

 4. Add the delicense key of the firewall on the panorama.
 [Can be seen using :xxxx@Panorama> request license api-key show  on the panorama cli]